IshamMohamed/minimal-csharp-helloworld/README.md

 - Go to the repository in commandline / terminal
 - Run `dotnet restore`
 - Run `dotnet build`
-- The executable can be find in the `bin` folder.
+- The executable can be found in the `bin` folder.